RealSvildr/simpleWeather_Translation/README.md

 https://github.com/monkeecreate/jquery.simpleWeather

-I just have made the translation possible.
+I just have made the translation possible, you don't need to download the original this one is already have the original content.